 If you stay in your home most of the time, the cheaper alternative of an in-home medical alert device will do just fine.
 Even if you do leave your home often, if you do so accompanied by a friend, family member or caregiver, there's no need for a mobile medical alert system.

 The Medical Guardian Classic is a great landline based system - it has the longest range of 1,300 feet in the industry, and the quickest response times as well.
-We also like the 30 day trial period, free shipping and free activation.
+We also like the free cancellation, no contract, free shipping and free activation offers.